carpentries/community-engagement/glossary.md

 #### Episode (Lesson Episode)

-a single page in the body of a Carpentries lesson; multiple chapters make up a lesson; a chapter does not need to be self-contained
+a single page in the body of a Carpentries lesson; multiple episodes make up a lesson; an episode does not need to be self-contained

 #### Equity